OS-RSPS/blog/_posts/10-21-23-patch-notes-spells-skilling-improvements-and-more/10-21-23-patch-notes-spells-skilling-improvements-and-more.md

 ***

 <h1 style="color:#885eac;">Herblore</h1>
-Herblore... definitely had some pain points.
-Community feedback had made it clear that the original stringent design on acquiring secondaries felt limited, so a major focus when addressing those concerns was ways to both organically alleviate the strain, but also to build upon the identity of the skill and introduce some new, unique venues for members to venture through when looking to level it up.
+Herblore... definitely has some pain points.
+Community feedback had made it clear that the original stringent design on acquiring secondaries felt limited and perhaps a bit too restrictive, so a major focus when addressing those concerns were ways to both organically alleviate the strain, but also to build upon the identity of the skill and introduce some new, unique venues for members to venture through when looking to level it up.
 With these in mind, we've introduced a handful of quality of life improvements and a few new methods for secondary acquisition!

 ### <img src="/assets/img/updates/102123/herb.png" style="vertical-align:middle;position:relative;right:1px;bottom:1px"> Alchemist Chest and Keys

-A newly introduced method for gaining secondaries, the Alchemist Chest can be located within Jatix's store and requires a key to be opened (which will be consumed when used).
-This chest has 2 loot tables, one containing seeds for crops that are useful for Herblore, and the other contains a variety of Herblore secondary ingredients.
+A newly introduced method for gaining secondaries, the Alchemist Chest, can be located within Jatix's store and requires a key to be opened (which will be consumed when used).
+This chest has 2 loot tables: one containing seeds for crops that are useful for Herblore, and the other contains a variety of Herblore secondary ingredients.
 Opening the chest will reward you with a roll on each table, and will utilize the loot interface for easy banking.

 <div class="spacer-medium"></div>
 <center><img src="/assets/img/updates/102123/alchchest.png"> &nbsp; &nbsp; <img src="/assets/img/updates/102123/taverley.png"></center>